|

 treatment, and its dramatic use of color and chrome will give you a revealing glimpse into

+the future of motor car design.
 The caption to a 1954 press photo for this car reads: Enhanced by the

 dark Antoinette Blue exterior trimmed with bright chrome and topped with a hand-brushed